tdwg/bdq/tg2/_build_review/templates/list/bdqffdq/bdqffdq_termlist-header.md

 | OWL Ontology                        | TBD | [/vocabulary/bdqffdq.owl](../../../vocabulary/bdqffdq.owl) |

-### 1.4 Status of the content of this document
+### 1.4 Status of the content of this document (normative)

-Sections 1 and 3 are non-normative.

-Section 2 is normative.
+Sections may be either normative (defines what is required to comply with the standard) or non-normative (supports understanding but is not binding) and are marked as such.

+Any sentence or phrase beginning with "For example" or "e.g.", whether in a normative section or a non-normative section, is non-normative.

-Section [1.7 Key to Vocabulary Terms](#17-key-to-vocabulary-terms) identifies which values in Section 4 are normative and which are non-normative.
+Section [1.7 Key to Vocabulary Terms (normative)](#17-key-to-vocabulary-terms-normative) identifies which values in Section 4 are normative and which are non-normative.

-Any sentence or phrase beginning with "For example" or "e.g." is non-normative.

-### 1.5 RFC 2119 key words
+### 1.5 RFC 2119 key words (normative)

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [BCP 14](https://www.rfc-editor.org/info/bcp14) [\[RFC 2119\]](https://datatracker.ietf.org/doc/html/rfc2119) and [\[RFC 8174\]](https://datatracker.ietf.org/doc/html/rfc8174) when, and only when, they appear in all capitals, as shown here.

-### 1.6 Namespace abbreviations
+### 1.6 Namespace abbreviations (non-normative)

 The following namespace abbreviations are used in this document: